whu8-stat660/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 4]
-* Question (whu8-stat660): If we are selecting from multiple tables, do we need to write all the related table names in the 'from' clause?
-* Answer (whu8-stat660): I think the answer is yes.
+* Question (whu8-stat660): Where can we find information about the projects?